KevCareSA/LearningC/01-Data_Types/README.md

 Let's look at Primitive data types

-The 4 `primitive data types` of the C language in detail:
+There are 4 `primitive data types` of the C language in detail:

 - `char` data type
 - `int` data type